 L'Islande

-In 1663 Isaac de la Peyrére wrote a short description of Iceland, Relation de l'Islande, which was accompanied by a separate map of Iceland by Pierre Duval.
+Pierre Duval was son-in-law and disciple of Nicolas Sanson, the chief pioneer of cartography in France.
+He published a few map collections and also made separate maps that appeared in various travel accounts and other books of that kind.
+In 1663 Isaac de La Peyrére wrote a short description of Iceland, Relation de l'Islande, which was accompanied by a separate map of the country by Pierre Duval.
 The map is a copy of the one by Joris Carolus but with various novelties, apparently based on material in the book itself.

 Info